pyvista/scikit-gmsh/CONTRIBUTING.rst

 |Contributor Covenant|

-We absolutely welcome contributions and we hope that this guide will facilitate an understanding of the pvgmsh code repository.
-It is important to note that the pvgmsh software package is maintained on a volunteer basis and thus we need to foster a community that can support user questions and develop new features to make this software a useful tool for all users.
+We absolutely welcome contributions and we hope that this guide will facilitate an understanding of the scikit-gmsh code repository.
+It is important to note that the scikit-gmsh software package is maintained on a volunteer basis and thus we need to foster a community that can support user questions and develop new features to make this software a useful tool for all users.